nopSolutions/nopCommerce-Docs/GUIDE.md

 	* «Incorrect»
 	* 'Incorrect'

 4. Make articles readable and easy to understand.
-Use headers, notes, lists, screenshots and other tools to make the article understandable.
+Use headers, notes, tips, lists, screenshots and other tools to make the article understandable.
 	* 	# this is a huge header #
 		## this is a smaller header ##
-		### this is even smaller ###
+	*
-	* 	> [!NOTE]
+		> [!NOTE or TIP]
 		>
-		> This is a note
+		> This is a note or tip

 5. Optimize screenshots quality to reduce image size.